tommimaki/GreenHelsinki/README.md

 *Sustainable Travel to Helsinki* - React Native Mobile App

-This is a React Native mobile app for sustainable travel to Helsinki, built with Firebase Authentication, Google Geocoding, Firebase Realtime Database, helsinki services apis and responsive styling.
+This is a React Native mobile app for sustainable travel to Helsinki, built with Firebase Authentication, Google Geocoding API, Firebase Realtime Database, Helsinki services API and responsive styling.

 restaurant preview             |  bicycling route :-------------------------:|:-------------------------: